Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 The department will provide oversight of the licensed compliance inspectors.

 Monthly and annual walkthrough inspections are required.
+Visit the Resources page for compliance guidance and forms.

 Please notify DEQ's UST program of any class A or B operator changes to your facility.